For a PDF version of this FactSheet with footnotes, please see below

-Hospitals and pharmacies that use religious beliefs to deny women needed care may jeopardize women’s health and future fertility.
-Catholic-affiliated hospitals, for example, are governed by the Ethical and Religious Directives for Catholic Health Care Services (the Directives), which prohibit abortion and contraception, as well as in vitro fertilization.
-Therefore, women who go to a Catholic-affiliated hospital may not only be denied basic reproductive care but also may not even be informed of the full range of health care options available to them.
+Religiously affiliated hospitals and pharmacies sometimes use their religious beliefs to deny women needed care.
+These refusals jeopardize women’s health and can risk future fertility.
+Catholic-affiliated hospitals, for example, are governed by the Ethical and Religious Directives for Catholic Health Care Services (the Directives), which prohibit abortion and contraception as well as in vitro fertilization.
+Therefore, women who go to a Catholic-affiliated hospital may not only be denied basic reproductive care but also may not be informed of the full range of health care options available to them.
 For example, women seeking treatment for miscarriages and ectopic pregnancies at Catholic-affiliated hospitals have been denied the appropriate standard of care and placed in life- and health-threatening situations.
 Rape survivors seeking care at hospitals have been refused information about and access to emergency contraception (EC), denying them the ability to prevent pregnancy.
-Pharmacies sometimes also deny women access to birth control or EC.
+In addition, pharmacies have also denied women access to birth control, including EC, in the name of religious beliefs.

 Reproductive Justice & Religious Freedom

-In fact, reproductive health advocates have successfully used the Establishment Clause to challenge hospitals engaging in religious discrimination.
+Reproductive health advocates have successfully challenged hospitals that would deny women reproductive care.
 For example, in 2011, Kentucky Governor Steve Beshear refused to approve a merger among several hospitals, including the University of Louisville Medical Center, which could have required all the hospitals to operate under the Directives, citing Establishment Clause concerns.
 According to a report about the proposed merger by the state’s Attorney General, approval of the transaction would have had “the impermissible effect of advancing religion by authorizing and requiring a public, state-owned hospital to be governed by the Catholic Church’s religious directives.”
 Similarly, local residents in Newport, Oregon were able to stop an operating agreement under which the only hospital in their area would have been operated in accordance with the Directives while continuing to receive significant public funding and be overseen by a public corporation.

-Religious Freedom Does Not Include the Freedom to Discriminate Against Women
+Religious Freedom Should Not Include the Freedom to Discriminate Against Women

 The First Amendment’s religious freedom principles do not include the right to impose one’s religious views on others.
 In order to make healthy decisions about their bodies, women must have access to all of their options when they seek medical care.
 Hospitals and pharmacies that refuse women needed reproductive care because of their religious beliefs are using their religion to discriminate against and harm others.
 This denies women the right to make informed decisions about their care and unnecessarily jeopardizes their health.

-How You Can Support Reproductive Justice and First Amendment Values
+How You Can Support Reproductive Justice and Religious Liberty Values

 - Advocate in your community for hospitals that provide the full range of reproductive health services to ensure that pregnant women will be provided all of their medical options and sexual assault survivors will have access to emergency contraception.